iifawzi/parcels-delivery-service/README.md

 And lastly the protection components:

 - Guest pages:
-This helper component will not allow authenticated users from opening/navigating/routing to the only guest routes ( so a logged in user can't navigate to the auth page again ) https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/guestRoute.tsx#L7-L23
+This helper component will not allow authenticated users from opening/navigating/routing to the routes that are allowed only for guests ( a logged in user for examole shouldn't be allowed to navigate to the auth pages ). https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/guestRoute.tsx#L7-L23

 - Protected pages:
-This helper component will not allow guest users from opening/navigating/routing to the protected routes ( dashboard ). https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/protectedRoute.tsx#L7-L23
+This helper component will not allow the guest users from opening/navigating/routing to the pages that require authentication ( dashboard ). https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/protectedRoute.tsx#L7-L23

 - Allowed for specific roles pages:
-This helper component will only allow the authorized roles to opening/navigating/routing their specific pages, ( a biker shouldn't be allowe to navigate to the customers routes 'new shipmnent route' for example ) https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/AllowedForRoute.tsx#L5-L11
+This helper component will only allow the authorized users to opening/navigating/routing to their specific pages ( a biker shouldn't be allowed to navigate to the customers routes - new shipmnent route -  for example. ) https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/AllowedForRoute.tsx#L5-L11

 ### Services